microsoft/torchgeo/docs/api/datasets.rst

 Geospatial Datasets
 -------------------

 :class:`GeoDataset` is designed for datasets that contain geospatial information, like latitude, longitude, coordinate system, and projection.
-Datasets containing this kind of information can be combined using :class:`ZipDataset`.
+Datasets containing this kind of information can be combined using :class:`IntersectionDataset` and :class:`UnionDataset`.

 Canadian Building Footprints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^